-The mission of the Texas Charter Schools Association is to accelerate student achievement in Texas by empowering a diverse set of effective and quality-driven charter schools.
+The Texas Charter Schools Association is passionate about accelerating student achievement in Texas by strengthening and supporting a diverse set of effective, public charter schools.

 - Unify and represent diverse types of effective and quality-driven charter schools that enhance student achievement.